 As part of our ongoing digital PR activity with Self, we created an analysis of TV streaming services in the US to see which had the best ‘bang for buck’ and which offered the highest quality to viewers.

-In this case, we found a work-around and were able to scrape IMDb listings using Python into a spreadsheet and quickly analyse the data from there.
+We found a workaround and were able to scrape IMDb listings using Python and quickly analyse the data from there.

 After that, we crunched the numbers, visualised the data, produced the report and got our outreach out asap to ensure the data didn’t get cold anytime soon.